neelchauhan/www.neelc.org/content/posts/freebsd-bootloader-uefi-manual.md

 ![Failed to configure bootloader error message](/images/fbsd-bl.png)

+This happened to me on a recent 13-CURRENT.
+I don't believe it happened on earlier snapshots or 12.x.
 I had this issue with both UFS and ZFS partitioning.

 After tesing on my desktop via VirtualBox EFI mode, I found out the issue was the fact that the EFI system partition wasn't formatted.